 IDDSI Webinar – Myths and Truths about Modifying Foods for IDDSI Levels16 Oct 2018

-This evening at 5pm UK time Preston and I will be supporting IDDSI with the first of two global webinars being shown this month.
 It has been an honour and a great responsibility to be asked to be involved with such a project and at times it has fully challenged our understanding of modifying foods for the IDDSI levels.
-We hope this first webinar will start the process of linking the ‘what’ and ‘why’ to the ‘how’.
+We hope this first webinar ‘Myths and Truths about Modifying Foods for the IDDSI Levels’, will start the process of linking the ‘what’ and ‘why’ to the ‘how’.

 The webinar is split into four distinct sections covering the IDDSI food levels: 4 – Pureed; 5 – Minced and Moist; and 6 – Soft and Bite Sized.
 The final section will be a Signature dish of Chicken Fricassee with Fennel and Lemon Risotto – bringing all of the IDDSI food levels to life.